-WHY WE LIKE IT: An impressive range of sizes from 10 to 55 liters and an included IPX8 certified waterproof phone case makes this the largest dry bag option in our guide that’s perfect for longer trips.
+WHY WE LIKE IT: An impressive range of sizes from 10 to 55 liters and an included IPX8 certified waterproof phone case make this the largest dry bag option in our guide that’s perfect for longer trips.

 If you’re taking a longer trip, you’ll need to bring more items with you.
-We’ve added the Earth Pak Waterproof Dry Bag onto our list because it’s the largest dry bag capacity in our guide.
+We’ve added the Earth Pak Waterproof Dry Bag to our list because it’s the largest dry bag capacity in our guide.
 We like that you have five capacities from 10, 20, 30, 40, and 55 Liters, eight colors, and the option of either a single strap or a traditional dual-strap backpack style.
-However, the backpack straps are only for the 30, 40 and 55-liter sizes.
+However, the backpack straps are only for the 30, 40, and 55-liter sizes.
 The single strap is available on the 10 and 20-liter capacity dry bags.
 If you prefer for the 55-liter size, it also features a heavy-duty waist belt to provide added stability and reduce fatigue.

 The Earth Pak roll dry bag is only meant for light exposure to water.
 But you’ll like that it comes with an IPX8-certified waterproof smartphone case for phones with screens up to 6.5 inches wide diagonally.
 This means you can have your phone safely submerged in water while in this case.
 And as is common, these dry bags are also made from durable 500D PVC material.
 Make sure to check out another one of the best dry bags on Amazon.com: the Big River Dry Bag that’s made by Sea to Summit, which is great for water sports.
-The bag features durable abrasion-resistant nylon, including 420 D ripstop nylon, and a waterproof hypalon roll top closure to keep your gear safe and dry.
+The bag features durable abrasion-resistant nylon, including 420 D ripstop nylon, and a waterproof Hypalon roll-top closure to keep your gear safe and dry.
 Pack everything inside, including the best headlamp.

 Award: BEST FOR COLD WEATHER